AlecVangilbergen/use-case-gpt-frontend/README.md

-## Copilot
-Here's a README file based on the steps you provided:

 # Use-Case-GPT Getting Started Guide

 Follow these steps to get the Use-Case-GPT application up and running on your local machine.